Marlborough Town Council

 Main/sports hall - with badminton court and large wall mirror - for indoor games, exercise classes or parties

-First floor - social area with seating, a pool table, a large screen TV and computers (free WiFi)
+First floor - social area with seating, a pool table and table football, a large screen TV and computers (free WiFi)

 First floor - kitchen equipped with fridge freezer, cooker (separate oven & hob), microwave and dishwasher with a serving counter through to the coffee bar area